patrickratzow/Laravel-Calculator/README.md

 # Installation
 I'll assume you have cloned the repository.
 If you are running on Windows, you will need to use WSL.

-Copy the .env.example file to .env, and update the database credentials to match your environment.
+Copy the .env.example file to .env

 Then run these commands in your terminal:
 ```bash